TonyAssi/ImageRegression/README.md

 ## Dataset

-The model trained takes a 🤗 dataset id as input so your dataset must be uploaded to 🤗.
+The model trainer takes a 🤗 dataset id as input so your dataset must be uploaded to 🤗.
 It should have a column of images and a column of values (floats or ints).
 Check out [Create an image dataset](https://huggingface.co/docs/datasets/en/image_dataset) if you need help creating a 🤗 dataset.
 Your dataset should look like [tonyassi/sales1](https://huggingface.co/datasets/tonyassi/sales1)--but the values column can be named whatever you'd like.

 ## Usage